The Mt Hood Diabetes Challenge Transparency Prize

 The first Mt Hood transparency prize was awarded to Pierre Johansen, Senior Health Economist at Novo Nordisk for Cost Efectiveness of Once‑Weekly Semaglutide Versus Once‑Weekly Dulaglutide in the Treatment of Type 2 Diabetes in Canada (click on image to access the paper)

-Mt Hood may offer a transparency prize at future meetings and so please continue to send examples of economic evaluations that implement the Mt Hood transparency guidelines to mthood2016[at]gmail.com.
+So please send examples of economic evaluations that implement the Mt Hood transparency guidelines to mthood2016[at]gmail.com.